renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 ## Customizing the Module

-Some parts of the module are fixed—like the town, the monastery, the blizzard and the monster.
+Some parts of the module are fixed — like the town, the monastery, the blizzard and the monster.
 A traitor-priest (for one reason or another) negotiated between several spirits (including Bones-of-Deep-Rock) to release one of the spirits of the dead, and grant it great powers; this is the source of both the monster and the blizzard.

 Other parts, however, are designed to be variable: what was the plot, and how will the party defeat the monster and end the blizzard?

-In order to run the adventure, you'll need to pick one of the following "plots," and use it to finish out the module—or combine several of them, or come up with one of your own!
+In order to run the adventure, you'll need to pick one of the following "plots," and use it to finish out the module — or combine several of them, or come up with one of your own!

 ### "Alien"

 In some ways, this is a very simple scenario: it's a fight for survival in an isolated, eery location against an implacable, ferocious foe.
 There's no particular secret to unlock or mystery to solve: the monster is at the center of it, and you have to kill it before it kills you.

-In this story, the *Traitor* still created the monster, for whatever reason—but that's of little consequence now.
+In this story, the *Traitor* still created the monster, for whatever reason — but that's of little consequence now.
 The monster is *unbound*; even if the party identify the traitor and fully understand the ritual he used, there's nothing that knowledge will allow them to do.
 All they can do is defeat it.